 Willet Brook Trail (0.2 miles, easy): This trail follows the banks of Steven's and Willet Brooks and is easily accessed by the Steven's Brook Elementary School.
 An educational amphitheater located near the Ham Bridge allows a chance for students to utilize the park as an outdoor classroom.

-Visit Loon Echo Land Trust online for more information or contact:
+Visit the Town of Bridgton online for more information or contact: